JancoNel/JancoNel/README.md

 ## 💻 About Me

-Security-oriented full-stack developer who designs stealth tools, automation workflows, and systems that scale.
+Security and finance-oriented full-stack developer who designs stealth tools, automation workflows, and systems that scale.
 I like building things that shouldn't exist, and making them look clean.

 🔒 Interested in cybersecurity, infra-level automation, and making sandboxes cry.